FerencBuzas/Java/README.txt

     Publisher:  id, title
     Book:       id, title, composer, publisher, pubDate

-  client-angular
+  angular-client

-    TODO: The client runs in a browser, with Angular-js
+    The client runs in a browser, with Angular-js.
+    ** Actually, the working version is not here, but in angular3/. **

     git clone https://github.com/angular/quickstart.git angular-client
     cd angular-client